 - Click here to read Rice University's press release on the swearing-in ceremony.

 - Watch video of her earlier testimony before the Natural Resources Committee:

-Read the Rice University press release about the announcement below.
+- Read the Rice University press release about her nomination:

 Baker Institute’s Capuano to be nominated to key Department of Energy post

 HOUSTON (Nov.
 3, 2017) – President Donald Trump announced Nov.
 2 that he will nominate Linda Capuano, fellow in energy technology in the Center for Energy Studies at Rice University’s Baker Institute for Public Policy, to serve as administrator of the Energy Information Administration (EIA) in the Department of Energy.
 EIA is the department’s statistical and analytical agency.